 The shorter the better.
 No one has time to read and answer long, complicated questions.
 Even those who dare to do it will get border fast.
 Keep your survey short and don't ask irrelevant questions.

 The more answer options you provide, the more respondents get confused and the less time they spend reading and trying to understand each answer options you’ve provided.
 Consequently, the insights you get are compromised since respondents were answering randomly.

 Try not to stuff answers with terminology, facts, and other complicated things, as they make people less concentrated.
 Use simple phrasing and commonly used words.
 Try to explain difficult things in the simplest way possible so even a 7-year old kid could understand.

 In our everyday life, most of the time we use our short-term memory to remember things while long-term memory is reserved for milestones and more crucial life events.
 Keep this in mind when drafting a survey.
 Don’t ask people what they did last year but better ask them what they did during the last couple of weeks.
 In your survey opt for a question “How many cups of coffee did you drink last week at work?” rather than “How many cups of coffee did you drink during last 6 months?”.

 If you use a lot of open-ended questions, be ready that the quality of answers will gradually drop with every next open-ended question in the survey.
 People are too busy (or sometimes too lazy) to come up with answers.
 They are far more keen on answering multiple choice questions.

 The next time when you get to drafting a new survey just use these simple rules and you’ll be amazed how effective your survey can be.

-Try to make your best questionnaire with a free account at CoolTool.
+Try to make your best questionnaire on CoolTool.